 - Overall health

-Common conditions that increase premiums:
+Common conditions that can increase premiums:

 - Diabetes